Our incredible series

 General Information

-New generation gas springs are devices made to increase safety and durability.
-The low pressures used ensure the same initial forces as previous model gas springs with the same overall dimensions (diameter and height).
-The advantages of operating at low initial pressures, generally 100 bar, are many:
+The new generation of gas springs is designed to enhance performance in terms of safety and durability.
+The use of low pressures allows achieving the same initial forces as traditional gas springs while maintaining identical dimensions (diameter and height).
+Operating at low initial pressures, generally between 100 and 105 bar, offers several advantages:

-Xela’s special design prevents the entry of fluids inside the compression chamber, avoiding overpressure problems present in common gas springs.
-For the protection of end users, Xela boasts the use of safety systems that intervene in the event of travel greater than the design travel (OVERSTROKE), in the event of excessive increases in gas pressure (OVERPRESSURE), and in the event of uncontrolled return of the moving element.
-Xela has at least two safety systems for each one of the harmful and dangerous cases mentioned above.
+The special design prevents fluids from entering the compression chamber, avoiding overpressure issues typical of conventional gas springs.
+To protect end users, Xela employs safety systems that activate in three specific cases: when the stroke exceeds the design value (OVERSTROKE), in the event of excessive gas pressure (OVERPRESSURE), and in the presence of uncontrolled return of the moving element.
+For each of these potentially harmful and dangerous situations, Xela provides at least two safety systems operating in tandem, ensuring maximum reliability.

 Pressure